Conscious Integrity: What It Is, and How to Build It

 This. one is kind of meta, but it’s really the most important.

 I only build connections with people who care about their integrity.
 They don’t need to be perfect or the best at integrity, but they need to at least care about it.
-Otherwise, there’s not a person there I can lean on or trust.
+Otherwise, that’s not a person there I can lean on or trust.

 Action Step: Journal on the following:

-- Why might I want to cultivate my integrity?
+• Why might I want to cultivate my integrity?

-- Why would I want to become more trustworthy?
+• Why would I want to become more trustworthy?

-- How would having stronger integrity improve my relationships with others and myself?
+• How would having stronger integrity improve my relationships with others and myself?

-2. Be cautious when you give your word
+2. Be cautious with your word

 If someone asks you to keep something confidential, take a pause first and check in with yourself if you think you can.

-If you engage in a coffee chat with an acquaintance, don’t say “I’d love to do this again” if that isn’t true for you.
+If you engage in a coffee chat with an acquaintance, don’t say, “I’d love to do this again!” if that isn’t true for you.

 Let’s say you are late for a meeting with a collaborator, and you automatically assure them “I won’t be late again.”
 Don’t say that unless you mean it.
 If you are late next week, your word will take a hit.